 Which cities should you target in Luxembourg?

-Most employment is concentrated in and around the capital, with a few specialized hubs.
+Most employment is concentrated in and around the capital.

 - Luxembourg City: finance, institutions, services, the main job hub.